Ohio Criminal Justice Programs Online: Finding the Right School

 • Bachelor’s degree

-Doctoral and Graduate Certificate Programs for Ohio Residents
+Doctoral and Graduate Certificate Programs for Criminal Justice Students

 Criminal justice doctorates are the least common type of criminal justice programs in Ohio.
 This is because most positions in the courts, corrections, and law enforcement don’t usually require doctoral training.
 However, some jobs benefit from or require this degree, such as those involving teaching at the postsecondary level, conducting research, or developing policies that affect the criminal justice system and how the government handles crime.